-- 1. Set air inlet control to fully open position. - 2.
-Open the feed door and place several wads of crushed paper in the firebox. - 3.
-Cover the paper with a generous amount of kindling in a teepee fashion and a few small pieces of wood. - Ignite the paper and leave the door open slightly.
-DO NOT LEAVE STOVE UNATTENDED WITH DOOR OPEN! - 5.
-Add large pieces of wood as the fire progresses being careful not to overload.
-(Do not fill firebox
+- Set air inlet control to fully open position (slide to right). - NOTE: OPEN/HIGH=right, CLOSED/LOW=left. - 2.
+Open the feed door and place several wads of crushed paper in the firebox. - Cover the paper with a generous amount of kindling in a teepee fashion and a few small pieces of wood.

-- beyond firebrick area.)
-An ideal coal bed of 1-2" should be established to achieve optimum performance. - 6.
+- 4. Ignite the paper and leave the door open slightly.
+DO NOT LEAVE STOVE UNATTENDED WITH DOOR OPEN!
+Except while tending the fire, operating the stove with the feed door open or ash clean out cover removed may cause over firing resulting in unsafe operating conditions. - Add large pieces of wood as the fire progresses being careful not to overload.
+(Do not fill firebox beyond firebrick area.)
+An ideal coal bed of 1" - 2" (25mm - 50mm) should be established to achieve optimum performance. - 6.
 This unit is designed to function most effectively when air is allowed to circulate to all areas of the firebox.
-TIP: If ash or coals remain in the stove, make sure to clear them away from the Lower Primary Air Orifice (LPAO) and rake a slight (1-to-2 inch wide) trough down the center of the coal bed from front to back prior to loading the fuel. - 7.
-Once fuel has been loaded, close the door and leave the air inlet control fully open until fire is well established (at least 15-20 minutes) being careful not to overfire (if any of the exterior parts of the stove or chimney connections begin to glow you are overfiring the stove). - Re-adjust the door air inlet control to desired burn rate.
+TIP: If ash or coals remain in the stove, make sure to clear them away from the Lower Primary Air Orifice (LPAO) and rake a slight (1" 2"/25mm-50mm wide) trough down the center of the coal bed from front to back prior to loading the fuel. - 7.
+Once fuel has been loaded, close the door and leave the air inlet control fully open until fire is well established (at least 15-20 minutes) being careful not to over fire (if any of the exterior parts of the stove or chimney connections begin to glow you are over firing the stove). - 8.
+Re-adjust the air inlet control to desired burn rate.
+For "low" setting slide control all the way to left, for "high" slide all the way to right.
 (If excessive smoke fills the firebox, open air inlet control slightly until flames resume and wood is sufficiently ignited.)
-The basic rule of thumb is "closed - low," "half way open - medium" and "fully open - high."
+The basic rule of thumb is "closed = low," "half way open = medium" and "fully open = high."